saniya-shah/sitaraAI/README.md

 # sitaraAI
-a minimalist voice assistant made with Livekit.
-You can call the assistant Sitara
+A minimalist voice assistant made with Livekit.
+You can call the assistant Sitara.